JakeWharton/ActionBarSherlock/README.md

 to facilitate the use of the action bar design pattern across all versions of Android through a single API.

-The class will automatically use the [native ActionBar][2] implementation on Android 3.0 or later.
+The library will automatically use the [native ActionBar][2] implementation on Android 3.0 or later.
 For previous versions which do not include ActionBar, a custom action bar implementation will automatically be wrapped around the layout.
 Support for this goes all the way back to Android 1.6.